smrtmind/Eternity/README.md

 # Eternity
-It is a console action-rpg, if I could say so.
+It is a console D&D like text based game.
 It was one of my training projects, where I tried to program a fully functional game in one of my fovourite game ganres.
 And I think I succed in it.
 I tried to use OOP, to give all in-game characters their own personality.

 # Features I implemented
 ⭐Endless level-up system.
 Every lvl you achieve, you will upgrade your health and strengh.